Roughage Quality

-Roughage quality describes the nutritional and functional value of roughage within animal feed.
-It is not only about crude protein or energy, but also about fiber structure, digestibility, dry matter content, and conservation quality.
-High-quality roughage supports rumen function, feed intake, and a stable digestion in ruminants.
+Roughage quality describes the nutritional and functional value of roughage in animal feed.
+It not only concerns crude protein or energy, but also fiber structure, digestibility, dry matter content, and preservation quality.
+High-quality roughage supports rumen function, feed intake, and stable digestion in ruminants.

 Factors influencing roughage quality include crop choice, harvest stage, weather conditions during harvest, ensiling technique, and storage.
-Freshly harvested roughage is generally richer in energy and protein, while later-cut roughage contains more structural fiber.
+Young harvested roughage is generally richer in energy and protein, while later mowed roughage contains more structural fiber.
 A good balance contributes to animal health and efficient feed conversion.

 Factors influencing roughage quality include crop choice, harvest stage, weather conditions during harvest, ensiling technique, and storage.
-Freshly harvested roughage is generally richer in energy and protein, while later-cut roughage contains more structural fiber.
+Young harvested roughage is generally richer in energy and protein, while later mowed roughage contains more structural fiber.
 A good balance contributes to animal health and efficient feed conversion.

 How can we assist you?